mgblackwater/stevekinney.net/content/courses/testing/expect-examples/resolves.md

 modified: 2024-09-28T12:51:43-06:00
 ---

-Alright, let’s talk about promises.
+Let’s talk about promises.
 You’ve got this nice promise, but testing them isn't always as smooth as you’d like, right?
 Enter `resolves`.
 In Vitest, `expect(…).resolves` is something you're going to use when you're working with promises that need a little expectation love.

 In short, if you’ve got a function that returns a promise and you want to test what happens when that promise _resolves_, you use `resolves`.
 It basically says, “Hey, Vitest, I expect this promise to _actually fulfill_ and when it does, here's what I expect to be delivered on that promise.”